bgavran/DNC/README.md

 ![](./assets/DNC_final.png)

 The image represents *one* time step of DNC.
 Top arrow shows the general data flow.
+The dotted box represents the memory module.

 There are many low-level, simple, differentiable memory operations in the memory module: cosine similarity, softmax, various compositions of multiplication and addition etc.